 E Secondary syphilis

-A 50-year-old woman has noted increasing abdominal enlargement for the past year.
-On physical examination, there is a fluid wave, but no tenderness.
+A 43-year-old woman has noted increasing abdominal discomfort for the past year.
+On physical examination, there is no tenderness.
 Bowel sounds are present.
 She has no vaginal bleeding.
-An abdominal ultrasound reveals bilateral 10 and 7 cm adnexal masses.
-At surgery there are bilateral mass lesions of the ovaries.
+An abdominal ultrasound reveals a 7 cm left adnexal mass.
 A total abdominal hysterectomy is performed.
-Pathologic examination of the ovarian masses reveals that they are unilocular, filled with watery fluid, and covered with papillary excrescences on all surfaces.
+Pathologic examination of the ovarian mass reveals it is unilocular, filled with watery fluid, and lined with papillary excrescences.
+On microscopic examination there is no infiltration of the underlying stroma.
 Which of the following neoplasms is this woman most likely to have?

 A Granulosa-theca cell tumors

 B Mature cystic teratomas